Final-Project-bb/FairPolitics/README.md

 <h1> FairPolitics project </h1><br>
- Many times we see an imbalance between the issues that the elected offical focuses on and the issues that the electorate wanted to focus on.
-This case carries with it a problem of not fulfilling the will of the voters so we decided to fix this by developing a system called
- <strong> Fair Politics</strong> that will help the elected offical who wants to get
- feedback from his voter to know which issues to focus on in order to divide his time more correctly.
-We intend to build the feedback and implement Dynamic Proportional Rankings algorithm feedback so that the results they get reflects the will of the voters.
-This system will be conveniently and friendly to the electorate and elected by unique identification, Including support for a variety of languages common to the population.
+Many times we see an imbalance between the issues that the elected official focuses on and the issues that the electorate wanted to focus on.
+This case carries with it a problem of not fulfilling the will of the voters, so we decided to fix this by developing a system called <strong>Fair Politics</strong> that will help the elected official who wants to get feedback from his voters to know which issues to focus, to divide his time more correctly.
+Also, our system builds in a way such that we achieve the highest satisfaction for most of the voters.
+We intend to build the feedback and implement Dynamic Proportional Rankings algorithm feedback, such that the results they get reflect the will of the voters.
+This system will be convenient and friendly to the users, including support for a variety of languages common to the population.
+Moreover, we have a unique identification to avoid bias in the results.

 ## Initialize project:
   * Basically can be executed by Linux Ubuntu/Windows.